aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Never wear your best pants when you go to fight for freedom.
+> 🥠 All fortunes are wrong except this one.

-Last update: Thu Dec 25 05:14:49 2025
+Last update: Fri Dec 26 05:13:06 2025

 ### Let's play! 🎮